alidcastano/alidcastano.com/content/articles/2016-05-29-BeUniquelyValuable.md

 There's this aura in college that you should first study what you like---one that many students are suffocated by.
 I only know, because I've gotten a good whiff of its effects myself.

-What undergraduate wouldn't prefer and feel more capable studying the intricacies of persuasion, willpower, and Marshmallow Tests more than the idea of trying to implementing a chat server?
+What undergraduate wouldn't feel more capable studying the intricacies of persuasion, willpower, and Marshmallow Tests more than the idea of trying to implementing a chat server?
 Naturally, when given the decision, I drifted towards studying psychology rather than programming; I was more "passionate" about it.

-Passion is a lovely affair---until reality slaps you in the face and you realize how ill-equipped you are to make it on your own in life.

 The effects of passion became clear when I tried to start my first startup.
 A couple months in, my co-founders and I sat down to discuss equity.
 One was a programmer.
 The other a good communicator.
 As for me?
 An introvert unable to describe what he brought to the table---because I didn't bring anything concrete.
 Without a base of concrete skills, all I was, was a passionate idea guy; as rare and valuable as the average student.